-- The effective dose to the skin of an endoscopist's hand who is holding the endoscope tube during an implant was estimated. - The only time the fingers or hand will receive a dose of radiation is when the OncoSilTM suspension flows down the catheter to the FNA needle and passes the point where the fingers are holding the endoscope. - The estimated time the suspension flows down the catheter to the needle is 30 seconds, and holding the endoscope for that time the practitioner's fingers or hand will receive: - An effective dose of ≈0.3 mSv when implanting the maximum patient dose of 60 MBq.
-This allows for in excess of 1500 procedures of 60 MBq per year before approaching the annual extremity limit. - An effective dose of ≈0.15 mSv when implanting the typical patient dose of 30 MBq.
-This allows for in excess of 3000 procedures of 30 MBq per year before approaching the annual extremity limit. - During the implantation, if the implantation step is unduly delayed or paused while the suspension is in the catheter, the endoscope should be held with tongs, or a suitable remote handling device.
+- The effective dose to the skin of a practitioner's hand who is holding the endoscope tube for different exposure times and the activity sources was calculated. - The only time the fingers will receive a dose of radiation is when the OncoSilTM suspension flows down the FNA needle and passes the point where the fingers are holding the endoscope. - Holding the endoscope tube for 300 seconds (maximum estimated time for holding the endoscope tube), the practitioner's hand will receive: - Maximum patient dose of 60 MBq Effective dose of ≈ 3 mSv which allows <164 practices per year before reaching 500 mSv annual limit - Typical patient dose of 30 MBq Effective dose of ≈ 1.5 mSv which allows <328 practices per year before reaching 500 mSv annual limit - During the implantation, if the implantation step is unduly delayed or paused while the suspension is in the catheter, the endoscope should be held with tongs, or a suitable remote handling device.